spatialmodel/inmap/README.md

 3. Create your own emissions scenarios:

 	Emissions files are .csv files, where the rows correspond to the grid cells in [this](https://bitbucket.org/ctessum/inmap/downloads/gridShape_1km_50000.zip) shapefile, and the columns correspond to the names of emitted pollutants.
-Refer [here](src/default/lib.inmap/run.go#cl-38) for acceptable pollutant names.
+Refer [here](src/default/lib.inmap/run.go#cl-38) (the `EmisNames` variable) for acceptable pollutant names.
 Emissions should be in units of short tons per year.
 Currently, the program accepts two emissions files: one for ground-level emissions and one for elevated emissions.
 The program currently assumes elevated emissions are emitted from stacks with the stack parameters shown [here](src/default/inmap.go#cl-56).

 	Emissions should be in units of short tons per year.